 Static websites are almost as static as books; the only difference is that they get information from a remote server and can have some animations, videos, and pictures.
 The most interactive thing for static websites is forms.
 But, actually, it’s better just to embed some third-party services to get better results instead of dealing with really static forms.

-How websites work: look under the hood
+How websites work: a look under the hood

-A client is you or me sitting in front of a computer or a smartphone and wanting to open a particular website.
+A client is you or me, sitting in front of a computer or a smartphone, and wanting to open a particular website.

 Our browsers work with HTTP, which stands for “Hypertext Transfer Protocol,” while HTML stands for “Hypertext Markup Language.”
 To make a long story short, HTML is a language browsers speak with a server.
 It sends a request (the HTTP address that any website has), and the server replies by sending chunks of HTML.